Daphne-Tang/Baltimore-City-Public-School-Kindergarten-Readiness-Assessment/README.md

 In this analysis:
 - Cluster 1 "Low Physiosocial Development" (Count: 12)
   - Anchored to Guilford Elementary/Middle School
-  - Well below avaerage in language/literacy, math, physical development, and social foundations scores
+  - Well below average in language/literacy, math, physical development, and social foundations scores
 - Cluster 2 "Medium Physiosocial Development" (Count: 63)
   - Anchored to Furman Templeton Prepatory Academy
-  - Slightly below avaerage in language/literacy, math, physical development, and social foundations scores
+  - Slightly below average in language/literacy, math, physical development, and social foundations scores
 - Cluster 3 "High Physiosocial Development" (Count: 36)
   - Anchored to Dorothy I. Height Elementary School
-  - Above avaerage in language/literacy, math, physical development, and social foundations scores
+  - Above average in language/literacy, math, physical development, and social foundations scores

 Approximately 50% of schools fall into the "Medium Physiosocial Development" category.
 About 12.5% of schools are in the "Low Physiosocial Development" cluster and about 37.5% in the "High Physiosocial Development" cluster.
 In other words, about two thirds of Baltimore Public Schools are in clusters that represent below average physiosocial development.